dennmuel/custom-packs/README.md

 Features include:

+- create new packs or edit existing ones
-- import cards from line separated textfiles
+- import cards from textfiles or add them manually
-- add cards manually in an interactive workflow
-- check look and sanity of added or already existing cards (e.g. if black cards have blanks)
-- check if added cards are duplicates
+- check cards for duplicates and sanity
-- check a single deck for duplicates with several other decks
+- check pack for duplicates with other packs
-- sorting cards alphabetically
-- test your deck with random drawn cards
+- play random cards
-- show info about decks
+- show card count and ratio

 For instructions on all supported commands and flags run `deck.py --help` and `deck.py [command] --help` respectively.

 ### Quickstart

-To create a new deck and import your black and white cards run
+Create a new deck and import your black and white cards:

-`deck.py create my-deck.json -b my-black-cards.txt -w my-white-cards.txt`
+`deck.py create packs/my-deck.json -b my-black-cards.txt -w my-white-cards.txt`

-To add cards to all your existing decks run
+Add cards to a deck and sort them alphabetically:

-`deck.py edit -a my-deck.json [my-other-deck.json my-foobar-deck.json]`.
+`deck.py edit -as packs/my-deck.json`.

+The `create` and `edit` commands share the same flags, so you can also import cards to an existing deck or add them manually to a new deck.

-Test your packs by playing e.g. 5 random hands via `deck.py play -n 5 .my-*.json`
+Test your pack by playing 5 random hands via `deck.py play -n 5 packs/my-deck.json`

 ## The Packs
 See `CONTRIBUTING.md` for writing tips.